ehsaniara/gointerlock/README.md

 [**Basic Distributed Task:**](example/awsDynamoDb/main.go) Simple Task Interval with DynamoDb Lock.

-# Just centralized lock for the Distributed Systems (No Timer/Scheduler)
+# :four_leaf_clover: Only The centralized lock for the Distributed Systems (No Timer/Scheduler)

 ```go